BuoyantIO/gateway-api-workshop/README.md

 ## Installing Faces

 OK!
-Finally, it's time to install Faces.
+It's time to install the Faces demo application.
 We'll start by setting up the namespace that Faces will use: first we create it...

 ```bash
 kubectl create namespace faces
 ```

-...and then we'll set it up for mesh injection.
+...and then we'll set it up for mesh enrollment.

 ```bash
 #@immed